Second Mortgage Solutions

 Second Mortgage vs. HELOC

-Feature Second Mortgage Home Equity Line of Credit
+Feature Second Mortgage HELOC

-Fund Distribution One-time lump sum Draw as needed during draw period
+Fund Distribution One-time lump sum Draw as needed

-Interest Rate Fixed rate Variable rate (typically)
+Interest Rate Fixed Variable (often)

-Closing Costs Typically higher Often lower
+Closing Costs Generally higher Often lower

-Second Mortgage Ideal For:
+Ideal For Second Mortgage

-• Debt consolidation with a fixed repayment schedule
+• Debt consolidation

-• Borrowers who only want to pay interest on funds actually used
+• Only pay interest on funds used

 What Our Clients Say